Church History

 The Ebenezer Baptist Church exists to love people and empower our community.

-On October 5, 1856, Rev. Ryland reported that the committee had sanctioned the lot at the corner of Judah and Leigh Streets.
-He was authorized to purchase the lot for $10.00 a foot.
-On December 7, 1856, Rev. Ryland showed that he had purchased the lot for $541.23.
-During the winter of 1856-57, Ebenezer’s first building fund campaign took place.
+On October 5, 1856, Rev. Ryland reported that the committee had sanctioned the lot at the corner of Leigh and Judah Streets.
+He was authorized to purchase the lot for $10.00 per foot.
+On December 7, 1856, Rev. Ryland offered proof that he had purchased the lot for $541.23.
+During the winter of 1856-1857, Ebenezer’s first building campaign took place.
 Members of the building committee were given books to solicit subscriptions for this fund.
 On March 7, 1858, Rev. W. T. Lindsay was invited to hold services in the basement of the new church.
+On April 4, 1858, the new building was dedicated.
+A committee was then appointed to compile the names of the persons who would make up the membership of the new church, and each member on the roll was identified as either “slave” or “free.”
+It was determined that all members of First African Baptist Church living west of Second Street and north of Broad Street were to form the membership of the new church.

-On May 21, 1865, at the end of the Civil War, Rev. Peter Randolph became the first Black pastor of Ebenezer Baptist Church.
+On July 25, 1858, Rev. W. T. Lindsay (white) was elected the first pastor.
+Rev. Peter Randolph, in May of 1865, at the end of the Civil War, became the first black pastor of Ebenezer Baptist Church.
 Public Schools for Richmond blacks began in the basement of Ebenezer during this period.
-In 1867, Ebenezer’s first daughter church, Cedar Street Memorial Church was organized.
-Shiloh Baptist Association was established in Ebenezer with Rev. Randolph as its president.
+In 1867, Ebenezer’s first daughter church, Cedar Street Memorial Church, was organized.
+Also, the Shiloh Baptist Association was established at Ebenezer with Rev. Randolph as its president.

 Rev. J. C. Allen served as pastor from April 1870 to July 1870.